Deep dive on size: small breeds dogs

 Small house dogs

-Small house dogs such as Chihuahuas or Yorkshire Terriers could be a good choice if you live in a flat.
-They still need walking for exercise and mental well-being.
+Small house dogs such as Chihuahuas or Yorkshire Terriers could be the perfect choice if you live in an apartment.

-Dogs with distinctive features like pointy ears, such as Papillons (Continental Toy Spaniels) or Italian Greyhounds.
+Aesthetically pleasing small dogs with features like pointy ears, such as Papillons (Continental Toy Spaniels) or Italian Greyhounds.

 Allergy-friendly dogs